jsutixvdatascyj5/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In programming, this translates to aiming for clean, readable code that's easy to understand and maintain.
 Always strive to reduce complexity by breaking down problems into smaller components, leveraging reusable functions, and following established design patterns.
 Remember that what you build today may need to be debugged or extended tomorrow, so invest time in making it simple and clear.
 This not only benefits your fellow developers but also future you."

+# 2024-01-09
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design issues.
+Instead, a programmer should first focus on writing clear, correct, and maintainable code, and optimize only when profiling identifies bottlenecks that significantly impact performance.